gouravkhator/stran/client/README.md

 ## Client-side Error Handling

-- As we have multiple parts of the client side where we can get the error, so we don't user default Error object, rather we throw an object with below structure:
+- As we have multiple parts of the client side where we can get the error, so we don't use default Error object, rather we throw an object with below structure:

   ```js
   throw {